 Keeping the Italian tradition alive, Swansea Bay staple Verdi’s has been serving up caffeine hits for decades.
 A focal point of the chic seaside community of Mumbles, this family-run cafe has great views over one of West Wales’ busiest beaches.
 If the sugar in your coffee isn’t sweet enough, you could create hundreds of different ice cream sundaes with all of the combinations available.
 Find them at Knab Rock, Mumbles.

-outside seating area with sea in background, viewed through cafe window.
+Outside seating area with sea in background, viewed through cafe window.

 Cup of coffee with Verdi's on cup and saucer.